-The State Auditor requires the following reports to be included under one report cover: the Independent Auditor's Report including the SAS 119 report on supplemental information; the Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance With Government Auditing Standards (required by GAGAS 5.07 and SAS 115); and the Report on Compliance With Requirements That Could Have a Direct and Material Effect on Each Major Program and on Internal Control Over Compliance in Accordance With OMB Circular A-133.
-If applicable, the Independent Auditor's Report must include the SAS 119 opinion on the Schedule of Expenditures of Federal Awards and the HUD Financial Data Schedule (required by SAS AU 551 and HUD Guidelines on Reporting and Attestation Requirements of Uniform Financial Reporting Standards).
+The State Auditor requires the following reports to be included under one report cover: the Independent Auditor's Report including the SAS 119 (AU-C 725) report on supplemental information; the Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance With Government Auditing Standards (required by Section 12-6-5 NMSA 1978, GAGAS 4.17 and AU-C 265.11 to 265.16); and the Report on Compliance With Requirements That Could Have a Direct and Material Effect on Each Major Program and on Internal Control Over Compliance in Accordance With OMB Circular A-133.
+If applicable, the Independent Auditor's Report must include the SAS 119 opinion on the Schedule of Expenditures of Federal Awards and the HUD Financial Data Schedule (required by SAS AU 725 and HUD Guidelines on Reporting and Attestation Requirements of Uniform Financial Reporting Standards).
 The report must also contain a table of contents and an official roster.
 The IPA should submit a written request for an exemption from the "one report cover," and receive prior written approval from the State Auditor, in order to present any of the above information under a separate cover.